mstratis/dotfiles/README.md

 ##LICENSE

 Do whatever you want with the files.
 Just don't sue me.
 Or spam me.
-Or spam me.
 Or in any way negatively impact my life.

 ##A Matt Hodges project